mhu2016/githubtest/README.md

 Test github
 #first change
 #second change
-this is the master coding
+this is the master coding including a hotfix2